SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/pre-populate-field.md

 ***

-## How to Use the Prepopulate Form Field
+## Using the Prepopulate Form Field

 Let's assume you want to prepopulate the "Title" field on the Personal Details form.
 You want to use the existing user data, located in the "User" state in FSA SPA.
 First, you need to adjust the Personal Details form, and add JSON configuration to the "Title" field.